Australian rules football in the United States: Mason Cox era: 2016–present

-In 2016 former Texan basketballer Mason Cox, known literally as the biggest in the game, made a spectacular AFL debut and in the Anzac Day match in front of 80,000 fans asserted dominance within the first 80 seconds of the match, taking his first mark and with it scoring the game's first goal with his first kick in the AFL.
+In 2016 former Texan basketball player Mason Cox, known literally as the biggest in the game, made a spectacular AFL debut and in the Anzac Day match in front of 80,000 fans asserted dominance within the first 80 seconds of the match, taking his first mark and with it scoring the game's first goal with his first kick in the AFL.
 He instantly became America's most notable export in the game and captured the imagination of the Australian sporting public earning the nickname "Coxzilla" for his on field and off-field presence.
-The big American's impact on the Australian sport could not be understated, with visiting celebrities including president to be Joe Biden in 2016 and Tiger Woods in 2019 meeting with the home grown product and with ESPN increasing its coverage of the sport in response.
+The big American's impact on the Australian sport could not be understated, with visiting celebrities including president to be Joe Biden in 2016 and Tiger Woods in 2019 meeting with the home grown product and with ESPN increasing its coverage in response.
 Cox played in a losing AFL Grand Final in 2018.
-Cox has received more media attention in the United States than almost any other AFL player and has expressed a keen interest in promoting the game at the grassroots in the US, visiting the US to support his brother Nolan Cox who played for the Austin Crows in back to back USAFL National Championships.
+Cox has received more media attention in the United States than almost any other AFL player and has expressed a keen interest in promoting the game at the grassroots in the U.S., visiting the U.S. to support his brother Nolan Cox who played for the Austin Crows in back to back USAFL National Championships.

-Exposure for the sport grew with Cox's introduction to the sport with increasing media interest coming from American broadcasting celebrities.
-In particular Conan O'Brien in 2019 featured a segment featuring the Sydney Swans with Conan learning how to play the game on his popular show was viewed by millions.
-Former American Footballer Pat McAfee announced a new found passion for Australian rules during the COVID pandemic in 2020, interviewing Mason Cox on his popular channel and adopting Mason Cox's club Collingwood as a supporter.
+Exposure generated by Cox increased media interest from American broadcasters and celebrities.
+In particular Conan O'Brien in 2019 featured a segment featuring the Sydney Swans with Conan learning how to play the game on his popular show which was viewed by millions.
+Former American football player Pat McAfee announced a new found passion for Australian rules during the COVID pandemic in 2020, interviewing Mason Cox on his popular channel and adopting Mason Cox's club Collingwood as a supporter.

 In 2020 the AFL signed a broadcasting rights deal with ESPN via ESPN2 and ESPN3.
 The move was a big hit.
-In 2022 American streaming companies Amazon, Paramount+ and YouTube expressed interest in bidding for the US broadcasting rights for the AFL beyond 2024.
+In 2022 American streaming companies Amazon, Paramount+ and YouTube expressed interest in bidding for the U.S. broadcasting rights for the AFL beyond 2024.

+In April 2023, Mason Cox appeared in a 60 minutes interview in the United States which was watched by millions.
+In the interview, Cox explained how sections of the Collingwood crowd would chant "USA USA" whenever he had possession of the ball.